maiziezhoulab/Maiziezhoulab.github.io/_pages/LabNews.md

 - **Dec.
 17, 2025**
   Congratulations to **Yunfei Hu** for receiving the prestigious <span style="color:green;"><strong>Graduate School Endowed Awards - Edward Ferguson Jr. Graduate Award</strong></span> (for students demonstrating excellence in research, select four students per year in the entire university).
 - **Dec.
 17, 2025**
-  Congratulations to **Can Luo** for receiving the prestigious <span style="color:green;"><strong>Graduate School Endowed Awards - Lai Sulin Scholarship</strong></span> (for remarkable contribution in cancer research, select 1 student per year in the entire university).
+  Congratulations to **Can Luo** for receiving the prestigious <span style="color:green;"><strong>Graduate School Endowed Awards - Lai Sulin Scholarship</strong></span> (for remarkable contribution in cancer research, select two students per year in the entire university).
 - **Nov.
 6, 2025**
   Congratulations to **Maizie** on receiving the **Provost’s Faculty Grant for Immersion Vanderbilt** to support Immersion Vanderbilt Cohort Project: Integrative AI Methods for Cell Type Transfer in Spatial Biology.
 - **May 30, 2025**